samberg96/covid19-nlp-analysis/README.md

 # covid19-nlp-analysis
-Covid-19 NLP analysis to discover insights related to potential vaccines and modes of transmission.
+COVID-19 NLP analysis to discover insights related to potential vaccines and modes of transmission.
+Part of Kaggle's CORD-19 Research Challenge.